HuitaePark/HuitaePark/README.md

 - <h3><a href="https://github.com/assertj/assertj">assertj/assertj</a></h3>

-  - Contributed a regression test for SoftAssertions, validating the removal of the Byte Buddy proxy
+  - Contributed a regression test for `SoftAssertions`, validating the removal of the Byte Buddy proxy
     assertj/assertj#4127

 <div align=center>